rohitgupta19/cdkv1-api-deployment-lambda/README.md

    a. ao-scoring

 3. stages and branch mapping for all 3 projects are defined in stages.json
-4. Entry point for the project is ta-pipelines.ts
+4. Entry point for the project is cdk-pipelines.ts
 5. There are 4 stages defined in the project and for each stage we will be deploying to below environments :

    Testing: ["dev", "dev3", "dev2", "sit", "fnc", "perf", "uat"],

 6. If any new environment to be added or removed from the list for a particular stage, above variable needs to be updated along with the mapping in stages.json
 7. If only the branch mapping for the environment needs to be changes in future only stages.json needs to be updated and redeploy the stack.
-8. As of now only Non-Prod stack (TAScoringPipelines) is enabled and rest of them are commented in ta-pipelines.ts to ensure only that stack is deployed.
+8. As of now only Non-Prod stack (CDKLambdaDeployPipeline) is enabled and rest of them are commented in cdk-pipelines.ts to ensure only that stack is deployed.

 # Pre-Requisite before deploying the stack